Super Bowl ring: Value and resale

 Replicas of the rings for various years are popular collectibles, along with genuine rings.
 Dave Meggett is known to have placed his ring for sale on eBay.
-Two Super Bowl rings from the 1970 Steelers sold on eBay for over $69,000 apiece in mid-2008.
+Two Super Bowl rings from the 1970s Steelers sold on eBay for over $69,000 apiece in mid-2008.
 Patriots safety Je'Rod Cherry raffled his ring from Super Bowl XXXVI in November 2008 to benefit several charities working to help children in Africa and Asia.
 Tight end Shannon Sharpe, meanwhile, gave his first Super Bowl ring to his brother Sterling, who had his career cut short by injury.

-In 2005, a minor international incident was caused when it was reported that Russian President Vladimir Putin had taken a Super Bowl ring from New England Patriots owner Robert Kraft.
+In 2005, a minor international incident occurred when it was reported that Russian President Vladimir Putin had taken a Super Bowl ring from New England Patriots owner Robert Kraft.
 Kraft quickly issued a statement saying that he had given Putin the ring out of "respect and admiration" he had for the Russian people and Putin's leadership.
 Kraft later said his earlier statement was not true, and had been issued under pressure from the White House.
 The ring is on display at the Kremlin, along with other "gifts".